 You have also heard sad stories of elderly people freezing to death in their homes.
 If you have been struggling to pay your heating bills, you may be eligible for this help.

 You owe it to yourself to find out if you qualify for money for home heating bills, through the Home Heating Assistance Program.
-If you are receiving help from a government assistance program, talk to your case worker at the Department of Social Services.
+If you are receiving benefits from a government agency, talk to your case worker at the Department of Social Services.

 Where to Apply for a Home Heating Grant